Virtual-Universe/Virtual-Universe-Early-Dev/.github/CONTRIBUTING.md

-### Contributing to Virtual Universe
+### Contributing to the Virtual Universe Open Source Project Arm

-**The Virtual Universe project is an open source project.
+**The Virtual Universe Open Source Project Arm is an open source project.
 We welcome and encourage those who want to contribute code to do so.
 By working together we all can bring a virtual planetary grid that encourages improvement of the future of virtual worlds.**

  ### How to contribute code
- **Contributing code to Virtual Universe is actually really easy to do.
+ **Contributing code to Virtual Universe Open Source Project Arm is actually really easy to do.
 Just follow these steps and we will take it from there.

 1. Fork a copy of one of the following repositories to your github account:

-1-A For contributing to the stable version of the architecture use Virtual-Universe/Virtual-Universe
+1-A For contributing to the stable release version of the architecture use https://github.com/Virtual-Universe/Virtual-Universe-Release

-1-B For contributing to the development version of the architecture use Virtual-Universe/Virtual-Dev
+1-B For contributing to the stable development version of the architecture use https://github.com/Virtual-Universe/Virtual-Universe-Stable-Dev

-1-c For contributing to the development of the next generation version of the architecture use Virtual-Universe/Virtual-Universe-NXG
+1-c For contributing to the early development of the next generation version of the architecture use https://github.com/Virtual-Universe/Virtual-Universe-Early-Dev

 2. If you are contributing code which: